Using the internet

 - Don't meet up with strangers: it is never appropriate to meet anyone in real life that you know through social networks without your family's involvement.

 Emails / messages

 - Don't open emails or messages from people you don't know;

 - If something is too good to be true, it usually is and therefore best ignored;

 - Spam or junk mail usually contain tricks and lies and designed to simply take you to untrustworthy websites;

-- Don't open attachements in emails from people you don't know.
+- Don't open attachments in emails from people you don't know.
 They could contain viruses that could destroy your hard drive or install software that watches everything you do (spyware) including your passwords.

 - Spyware watches for usernames, passwords, bank login details and more.
-The attachements could be images or movies for adults, not usually a good thing.
+The attachments could be images or movies for adults, not usually a good thing.

 What to do if you're worried about anything that has happened online or on any website/social networking app